 The sport hasn't stopped evolving since.
-In 2020, it will make its Olympic debut at the Tokyo Games, capping off a decades-long transition into mainstream sports and presenting the potential for even higher levels of popularity and visibility.
-Peggy couldn't predict exactly what changes the Olympics would actually bring about for skateboarding as a sport and an industry.
+Skateboarding is making its Olympic debut at the Tokyo Games, capping off a decades-long transition into mainstream sports and presenting the potential for even higher levels of popularity and visibility.
+Oki couldn't predict exactly what changes the Olympics would actually bring about for skateboarding as a sport and an industry.
 "I'm not sure what it's going to do.
 I think it's going to spark some more curiosity," she told POPSUGAR.
-"It will be interesting to see how many people, after seeing these things in the Olympics, are going to go, 'Well I'm going to go out and buy a skateboard.'"
+"It will be interesting to see how many people, after seeing these things in the Olympics, are going to go, 'Well, I'm going to go out and buy a skateboard.'"

-It's something that Peggy wanted to encourage in young girls, especially.
+It's something that Oki wanted to encourage in girls, especially.
 "I think that young girls should try skateboarding, or anything that seems like it's going to be something fun that they'll be interested in doing," she told POPSUGAR.
 Skateboarding can be magical, and it's never really mattered who's doing it or what their gender might be.
-"I love the motion, the flow, the movement of skateboarding," Peggy said.
+"I love the motion, the flow, the movement of skateboarding," Oki said.
 "I even love the sound of skateboard wheels."

-Peggy's own legacy extends far beyond skateboarding: she's an environmental activist passionate about protecting orcas, dolphins, and other whales, and even gave a wisdom-filled TED talk on commercial whaling in 2016.
+Oki's own legacy extends far beyond skateboarding: she's an environmental activist passionate about protecting orcas, dolphins, and other whales, and even gave a wisdom-filled TED talk on commercial whaling in 2016.
 She's a dedicated vegan, a rock climber, and an artist who paints dolphins and whales on her surfboards.
-At 63, she practices yoga daily and told POPSUGAR, "I'm rock-climbing harder than I ever have."
-Keep reading for more photos of this certified badass who's still blazing trails, both on the board and off.
+Now in her mid-60s, she practices yoga daily and told POPSUGAR, "I'm rock-climbing harder than I ever have."
+One thing's for sure: this certified badass is still blazing trails, both on the board and off.

 — Additional reporting by Kahnita Wilkerson